-At Kea Company, the AVS is the compass we use to help ourselves and our clients to navigate through the complex global market.
+For many professionals, the AVS is the compass used to help themselves and their stakeholders to navigate through the complex global market.
 That is why we aim to maximize the participation in the survey, in order to better assure its objectivity and resilience.
 We are committed to avoiding bias and potential conflicts of interest.
-The design, execution and analysis of the survey is separate from its business development and commercialization.
-Kea’s researchers and consultants are committed to the highest standards of ethics in the research process.
+The design, execution and analysis of the survey is separate from its commercialization.
+The Analyst Observatory’s researchers are committed to the highest standards of ethics in the research process.

 QUESTION: AN ANALYST FIRM MENTIONED IN THE AVS SEND ME AN EMAIL ENCOURAGING ME TO PARTICIPATE.
 IS THIS ALLOWED?

-Because there are no commercially-available databases of analysts’ users, the AVS relies on Panalyst, Kea’s in-house database, and invitations which are shared by our staff and clients.
+Because there are no commercially-available databases of analysts’ users, the AVS relies on the Observatory’s extensive mailing list, and invitations which are shared by our staff, sponsors and partners.
 Several analyst firms also share links to the survey: firms are asked to use a custom URL which allows us to compare responses from different sources.